So let’s say you’ve got an acoustic guitar but no studio. Or maybe you want to get into voice-over work.

 Whichever microphone you decide to pick, it’ll definitely improve your home studio!

-This will differ depending on what you really need, but we think the AT2020 is the best microphone out of these two.
+This will differ depending on what you really need, but I think the AT2020 is the BEST microphone out of these two.

 Of course, make sure to compare your needs to the pointers below.